katspaugh/3ds-life/README.md

 # 3DS hacking

-I spent a good portion of the weekend rooting my 2DS and installing a home-brew toolchain on the computer.
+I spent a good portion of the weekend rooting my 2DS, installing a home-brew toolchain on the computer, and writing a game.
+Here's a write up of the process.

+## Goal
 The end goal is to be able to write a home-brew app or a game and run it on the console.

 We will be developing on the computer, building and sending the built binaries over Wi-Fi to the console.

-This write-up is to briefly outline all the necessary steps.

 ## Rooting

 There are a lot of methods to root a 3DS, and a lot of mixed information on the Internet, some of which is not relevant anymore due to the latest firmware updates and new hacks that came out.

-The current method is seedminer + boot9strap and results in a rooted console that has the same UI as before but new apps will appear on the Home Screen that add things like file management, home brew app launching, FTP, etc.
+The current method is called seedminer + boot9strap, and it results in a rooted console that has the same UI as before but a couple of new apps will appear on the Home Screen for things like file management, home-brew app launching, FTP, etc.

 Follow this excellent detailed guide step-by-step: [3DS Hacks Guide](https://3ds.hacks.guide/)